lukedigiovanna/lukedigiovanna/README.md

 Quotes that I like:

 > Assume for the sake of argument that conscious beings have existed for some twenty million years: see what strides machines have made in the last thousand!
-May not the world last twenty million years longer? if so, what will they not in the end become?
+May not the world last twenty million years longer?
+If so, what will they not in the end become?
 Is it not safer to nip the mischief in the bud and to forbid them further progress?
 >
 > -- Samuel Butler, Erewhon, (written in 1872)